contextgeneric/cgp-patterns/content/debugging-support.md

 ```

 As we can see, the use of `IsProviderFor` helps make it possible for us to debug our CGP programs again.
-This significantly improves the developer experience for CGP, which was significantly harder to debug
-prior to the introduction of this technique in v0.4.0.

 ## `CanUseComponent` Trait